18 Common Diseases Your Fish May Have (And How to Cure Them)

 Stress is the main cause of Ich.
 This can be due to poor water conditions, overcrowding, or illness.
 When your fish is stressed, it leads to a lower immune system and allows this protozoal parasite to take over.

-9. Freshwater Velvet (Gold Dust Disease)
+9. Freshwater Velvet (Gold Dust Infection)

 Freshwater Velvet